Five U.N. staff abducted in southern Yemen | Law-Order

 Five U.N. staff abducted in southern Yemen

+Yemen's internationally recognised government, which is based in south Yemen, was working to safely free the U.N. staff abducted by unknown gunmen, the official news agency on Saturday cited a cabinet statement as saying.
+An official at the U.N. office in Aden told Reuters that four of those seized were Yemeni nationals.

+Yemen has been mired in violence since the Iran-aligned Houthi movement ousted the government from the capital, Sanaa, in late 2014, prompting a military coalition led by Saudi Arabia to intervene months later.
+Among Yemen's many destabilising forces are Islamist militant groups Al Qaeda and Islamic State that have in the past carried out attacks including in the south, which last year saw protests over deteriorating economic conditions.

-The coalition intervened in Yemen's civil war in 2015 after the Houthis ousted the government from the capital, Sanaa.
-The conflict has killed tens of thousands of people and displaced millions, causing a dire humanitarian crisis.
+The war has killed tens of thousands of people and caused a dire humanitarian crisis with 80% of Yemen's population reliant on aid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)